Scott Barrett (rugby union)

-Barrett was first selected for New Zealand's international team, the All Blacks, in 2016 and has played 36 tests for New Zealand since his debut, against Ireland.

 Early life

 Raised in a rugby household, where older brothers Beauden and Kane, as well as younger brother Jordie, also went on to become professional rugby players, Scott Barrett cut his teeth playing for Francis Douglas Memorial College in his native New Plymouth.
 Barrett's older brother Beauden and younger brother Jordie are his current All Black team-mates.

 Playing career

 Early career

 Barrett was a member of the New Zealand Under 20 team which participated in the 2013 IRB Junior World Championship in France, where he made 3 appearances in total.